SkylineCommunications/dataminer-docs-connectors/connector/doc/directOut_PRODIGY.MX.md

 ## How to use

 This connector uses the DirectOut custom TCP communication protocol.
-When the element is started and periodically on a timer a message is sent to the device to get all current status data.
+Both when the element is started and periodically, based on a timer, a message is sent to the device to get all current status data.

 On the **Communication** page, you can see the last sent command and its response.